Texas School Choice Policies

 Open Questions

-The program is new and details are still being clarified:
+The programs are new and details are still being clarified:

 - Can families stack state and federal scholarships?
 Likely yes, but regulations are pending